RobinWts/InkyPi/src/plugins/hardwarebuttons/README.md

 ## Available actions

 - **Core:** Trigger refresh (next in playlist), Force refresh (re-show current), Next playlist item, Previous playlist item.
-- **System:** Shutdown, Reboot, Restart InkyPi service, Run external bash script (with optional script path), Call URL (with optional URL).
+- **System:** Shutdown, Reboot, Restart InkyPi service, Run external bash script, Call URL.

 Other plugins can register extra actions that appear under “Current plugin” or “Other plugins” in the dropdowns.
+(This fuction is still under development and will probably subject to change)

 ## Wiring buttons on a Raspberry Pi Zero 2 W